tanujjain2015/readmegenerator/Develop/utils/readme.md

   ## Usage

-   Here are the usage details:
-1. Please execute "node.js index.js"
-2. Answer questions asked on command prompt.
-3. Read me would be generated into parent directory.
+   Run this application with below command: node index.js

   ## Credits

-   This program has been developed by tanujjain2015.
+   This is application has been developed by tanujjain2015